Salgira: Cast

 The film cast Waheed Murad (as Anwar), Shamim Ara (as Shabana/ Salma), Tariq Aziz (as Ashar), Santosh Rissal (as Mrs. Ashar), Nighat Sultana (as Rasheeda), Nirala, Rehana Siddiqui and Talish.

 Asif Ali Zardari, President of Pakistan, acted as the young protagonist Waheed Murad.
 This is his only known film as a child actor.

 Release

 Salgira was released on Valentine's Day in 1969.
 The film completed 20 weeks at the main cinemas and 61 weeks at the other cinemas of Karachi and thus became a golden jubilee film.

 Music

-The music of Salgira is composed by Nashad and the lyrics are written by Shevan Rizvi and Taslim Fazli.
+The music of Salgira is composed by Nashad and the lyrics are written by Shevan Rizvi and Tasleem Fazli.
 Playback singers are Noor Jehan, Mehdi Hassan, Irene Parveen and Ahmed Rushdi.